roccoren/azure-bfl-comparison/README.md

 - Persist generated images and metadata for side-by-side evaluation.
 - Rich console progress display and retry logic.
 - Output storage grouped by batch name and provider with JSON metadata.
+- Manual outfit swap CLI that reuses the enhanced pipeline with a user-supplied mask.

 ## Quickstart